galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_alevin/tutorial.md

 * transcript/ gene mapping
 * filtered FASTA

 We can now run Alevin.
 In some public instances, Alevin won't show up if you search for it.
 Instead, you may have to click the Single Cell tab at the left and scroll down to the Alevin tool.
 Alternatively, use Tutorial Mode as described above and you'll easily navigate to all the tools, and their versions will all be the tried and tested ones of this tutorial.
-It's often a good idea to check your tool versions - this tutorial was build with  In this case, it is: (Galaxy Version 1.5.1+galaxy0).
+It's often a good idea to check your tool versions.
+In this case the tutorial was built with Alevin Galaxy Version 1.5.1+galaxy0.
 To identify which version of a tool you are using.
 Select {% icon tool-versions %} 'Versions' and choose the appropriate version.

 > ### {% icon hands_on %} Hands-on: Running Alevin